torkvell/slate/source/index.html.md

 ##  Get Email Feedback

-After the reader leaves feedback on a widget it becomes a feedback item that you can view in your Usabilla dashboard.
+After the reader leaves feedback on an email widget it becomes a feedback item that you can view in your Usabilla account.

 ```javascript
 /**